0x1un/opsbox/README.md

   A lot of customization features have been added, which will be described later.

+  1. forwarding messages to a different channel
+  2. add graph panel to message if configured labels in Prometheus rule

 ## Cli:
 - Gomi
+  Linux `rm` command replacement

   Fixed the problem of not being able to move files across devices.